Josh McGuire

 He previously played for the Brisbane Broncos, North Queensland Cowboys and the St. George Illawarra Dragons in the National Rugby League, and at representative level for the Prime Minister's XIII and Queensland in the State of Origin series.

 Background

 McGuire was born in Brisbane, Queensland, Australia.
 His mother is from Auckland, New Zealand and his maternal grandfather is from Samoa.
 When he was two, he moved to Lismore, New South Wales with his family.

 He moved back to Brisbane at age 12 and began playing junior football for the Aspley Devils at age 14, before being signed by the Brisbane Broncos.

 Before playing rugby league, McGuire was a junior ice hockey player, having been scouted by Ralph Barahona to potentially trial for the Vancouver Canucks.

 Playing career

 Early career

 In 2007, McGuire played for Queensland under-17s and under-19s.
 In 2008, he played for Queensland under-18s.
-McGuire played for the Brisbane Broncos Under 20's side from 2008–2010, playing 29 games and scoring 11 tries.
+McGuire played for the Brisbane Broncos Under 20's side from 2008 to 2010, playing 29 games and scoring 11 tries.